cheetqhh22/Formy-automated-testing/README.md

-# Formy-automated-testing
+# Formy Automated Testing Project
-This project contains automated test scripts written in Python using Selenium WebDriver for testing web specifically on the Chrome browser.
+This project contains automated test scripts written in **Python** using **Selenium** WebDriver for testing the Formy website specifically on the Chrome browser. 💻✨